social-media-ethics-automation/book/book_contents/ch11_recommendations/03_individual_concerns.md

 For example, in the case of the simple "show latest posts" algorithm, the best way to get your content seen is to constantly post and repost your content (though if you annoy users too much, it might backfire).

 Other strategies include things like:
-- Clickbait: trying to give you a mystery you have to click to find the answer to (e.g., "you won't believe what happened when this person tried to eat a stapler!").
+- Clickbait: trying to give you a mystery you have to click to find the answer to (e.g., "You won't believe what happened when this person tried to eat a stapler!").
 They do this to boost clicks on their link, which they hope boosts them in the recommendation algorithm, and gets their ads more views
 - Trolling: by provoking reactions, they hope to boost their content more
 - Coordinated actions: have many accounts (possibly including bots) like a post, or many people use a hashtag, or have people trade positive reviews